-PCa markers improve predictive performance of existing clinical variablesMarch 18th, 2013 in Cancer /
+PCa markers improve predictive performance of existing clinical variablesMarch 18, 2013 in Medicine & Health / Cancer

 A genetic score based on PCa risk-associated single nucleotide polymorphisms (SNPs) is an independent predictor of prostate biopsy outcomes, suggest the results of a new study conducted by a group from the Department of Urology Huashan Hospital, Fudan University in Shanghai, China.